Left to its own devices, time undoes the works of man.

 It would be a mountain retreat that he could bend to his own whims.
 A paradise for himself and the secretary who became his wife.

-The Voorheis estate sits off of Cherokee Orchard Road, approximately a mile from Gatlinburg.
+The Voorheis Estate in the Smoky Mountains sits off of Cherokee Orchard Road, approximately a mile from Gatlinburg.

-Voorheis’s ashes are buried somewhere up there.
-Already lost to time.
+Today, Voorheis’s ashes are buried somewhere up there, already lost to time.

-An inventor with an interest in hydroelectric power, Voorheis picked the site.
-He christened Twin Creeks Orchard because of those creeks, both of which generate from nearby Mt.
+An inventor with an interest in hydroelectric power, Voorheis picked the site and christened it Twin Creeks Orchard because of those creeks, both of which generate from nearby Mt.
 LeConte.

 “Soon after the purchase, Voorheis began the construction of a dam on LeConte Creek for hydroelectric power,” the National Park Service explains.

-“His design focused on creating unique stone garden features that captured water from the natural mountain streams and springs.”
+The design he created captured water from the natural mountain streams and springs.

 Louise Cole Little, whose father worked for Voorheis, told the Knoxville News Sentinel in 2016 that he “cared very much for the people who worked for him.
 Mr. Voorheis spared no expense.”